Design and Technology

 - Support our children in developing a critical understanding of design and technology and its impact on daily life and the wider world.

 - Where possible, link design and technology work to topics and other disciplines, such as mathematics, science, engineering, computing and art.

-- Aim to instill a love of cooking in our children and promote a healthy, varied diet.
+- Instil a love of cooking in our children and promote a healthy, varied diet.

 Each year the children will participate in three Design and Technology units based on themes such as cooking and nutrition, structures, mechanisms, electrical systems and textiles.